Texas A&M University–Central Texas: College of Arts and Sciences

 The College of Arts and Sciences offers degrees in the humanities, as well as mathematics, political science, social work, and sociology.
 Of particular note is the history program's focus in national security studies/military history, which is considered highly desirable by the personnel of nearby Fort Hood.
 In support of this subject's importance to the local community, the history department holds an annual Military History Symposium in cooperation with the University of North Texas' Military History Center and Fort Hood.
 The school's mathematics program is also noteworthy, as Dr. Chris Thron, Assistant Professor of Mathematics, was awarded a Fulbright teaching fellowship in spring 2012 for the year 2013, his second such award.

 College of Business Administration

 The College of Business Administration offers degree programs in accounting, finance, and economics; management, marketing, and human resource management; computer information systems and computer science; and aviation science.
-Several of the school's programs are accredited by the Accreditation Council for Business Schools and Programs.
+Several of the school's programs are accredited by the Accreditation Council for Business Schools and Programs. the university's business programs recently received accreditation from the AACSB.
 The school's aviation science department is especially noteworthy because it is the only public-assisted, four-year aviation program in Texas.
 Many graduates of the program are currently serving as pilots and aviation managers for regional and national airlines, the US military, and private charter companies.
 Also noteworthy is the BBA HRM program, which was aligned with the Society for Human Resource Management (SHRM) in February 2018.
 SHRM alignment provides an early pathway to SHRM-CP certification for qualifying students.